 9. A Rotating 42-Layer Sculpture of Franz Kafka’s Head

 Franz Kafka was the most widely read German-language authors of all time.
 And the person behind this amazing artwork is an internationally famous Czech Sculptor- David Cerny.
-Pretty long history here but this cool twisting and reflective sculpture was something I will never forget.
+The pretty long history here but this cool twisting and reflective sculpture was something I will never forget.
 It was installed in 2014 and is located in a busy shopping centre in Prague.
 This amazing artwork comprised 42 independently driven layers of stainless steel and weighs in at some 45 tons.
 David is also a creator behind other iconic sculptors around Prague.
 Such as Two Peeing Guys, hanging man and more.

 10. John Lenon Wall